maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### Mr. Sandman Bring me a Gun, where characters dream

-No dreams overloaded with symbolism on character's inner issues, since only the dreamer cares and not the reader.
+No dreams overloaded with symbolism on the character's inner issues since only the dreamer cares and not the reader.
 No dreams at all unless there's somehow actual plot events in them.

 #### The Second Argument in the Laundromat, where a scene occurs twice